-Moreover, focusing on the linear demand model allows us to characterize equilibrium adoption in the full game, with simultaneous adoption of PMFN policies preceding simultaneous fee-setting by the platforms.
+The linear demand model allows us to characterize equilibrium adoption in the full game, with simultaneous adoption of PMFN policies preceding simultaneous fee-setting by the platforms.
 What is required to characterize the conditions for equilibrium mutual adoption of PMFN policies is an understanding of the 1PMFN equilibrium profits.
-In what follows, asterisks indicate profits in under the fees that arise in equilibrium of the ensuing fee-setting subgame, the superscript indicates the number of platform with PMFN policies, and the subscript indicates the platform, where platform 1 is the adopter in the 1PMFN subgame.
-If $\pi_i^{0} < \pi_1^{1}$ (a single PMFN adopter finds the policy profitable) and $\pi_2^{1} < \pi_i^{2}$ (a single PMFN non-adopter finds it profitable also to adopt the policy), then mutual adoption is the unique equilibrium in the full game.
-We proceed by showing that both of these are true in the linear model when platforms are close enough substitutes.
+In what follows, asterisks indicate profits under the fees that arise in equilibrium of the ensuing fee-setting subgame, the superscript indicates the number of platforms with PMFN policies, and the subscript indicates the platform, where platform 1 is the adopter in the 1PMFN subgame.
+If $\pi_i^{0} < \pi_1^{1}$ (a single PMFN adopter finds the policy), then mutual adoption is the unique equilibrium in the full game.
+We proceed by showing that both of these are true in the linear model when aggregate demand is sufficiently inelastic.